NuLink-network/nulink-chain/README.md

-# Nulink
+# Nulink-chain

 [![Try on playground](https://img.shields.io/badge/Playground-nulink_chain-brightgreen?logo=Parity%20Substrate)](https://playground.substrate.dev/?deploy=nulink-chain)

-The project NuLink is trying to bridge the NuCypher Network to Polkadot Ecosystem.
-The NuCypher Network is a decentralized network of nodes that perform threshold cryptography operations which are serving users with secrets management and dynamic access control.
+The project Nulink-chain is trying to bridge the NuCypher Network from Ethereum to the Polkadot Ecosystem.
+The NuCypher Network is a decentralized network of nodes that perform threshold cryptography operations which are serving users with secret management and dynamic access control.

 NuLink network is using a fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket: